eoinq/SecretSanta/README.md

 # Secret Santa

-A python programme to perform the annual Secret Santa ritual.
-The code generates a random pairing of givers and receivers among a collection of participants, automatically emailing each giver with news of their recipient, and saves a record to file so that in subsequent years we can inforce variety upon who gets who.
+A python programme to perform an annual Secret Santa ritual.
+The code generates a random pairing of givers and receivers among a collection of participants, automatically emails each giver with news of their recipient, and saves a record to file.

 The code allows for two optional constraints on the pairings:
 * Each participant may be assigned a `group`, such that no two participants belonging to the same `group` are paired.
 This can be useful if there are couples or family units among the participants, and it is desired that pairings within these are avoided.